chysomm62/chysomm62/README.md

 ## Hello!
-Nice to have you here
+Nice to have you here :love_you_gesture:

-### My name is Chisom, I am a Front-end developer. :woman_technologist: I like to convert web designs to scalable, responsive webpages.
+<p> My name is Chisom, I am a Front-end developer. :woman_technologist: I like to convert web designs to scalable, responsive webpages.
 I am open for front-end internships or entry level jobs.
 I am a fast learner and like learning and trying out new things.
-I am currently learning react.
+I am currently learning react.</p>

 ## REACH ME ANYTIME